sambacha/jsonlint/README.md

 ### Performance

-This is a part of [performance test results](./benchmarks/results/performance.md) of parsing a 3.8 KB formatted string ([package.json](./package,json)) with Node.js 10.15.3:
+This is a part of an output from the [parser benchmark](./benchmarks/README.md), when parsing a 4.2 KB formatted string ([package.json](./package,json)) with Node.js 10.15.3:

-    the built-in parser x 75,073 ops/sec ±0.51% (88 runs sampled)
+    the built-in parser x 61,588 ops/sec ±0.75% (80 runs sampled)
-    the pure jison parser x 2,593 ops/sec ±0.79% (89 runs sampled)
+    the pure jison parser x 2,516 ops/sec ±1.31% (84 runs sampled)
-    the extended jison parser x 2,319 ops/sec ±0.96% (87 runs sampled)
+    the extended jison parser x 2,434 ops/sec ±0.74% (89 runs sampled)

-The custom pure-JSON parser is a lot slower than the built-in one.
-However, it is more important to have a clear error reporting than the highest speed in scenarios like parsing configuration files.
+The custom JSON parser is [a lot slower](./benchmarks/results/performance.md#results) than the built-in one.
+However, it is more important to have a [clear error reporting](./benchmarks/results/errorReportingQuality.md#results) than the highest speed in scenarios like parsing configuration files.
 Extending the parser with the support for comments and single-quoted strings does not affect significantly the performance.

-You can enable the (fastest) native JSON parser, if you do not need the full structured error information provided by the custom parser.
+You can enable the (fastest) native JSON parser by the `limitedErrorInfo` option, if you do not need the full structured error information provided by the custom parser.
 The error thrown by the native parser includes the same rich message, but some properties are missing, because the native parser does not return structured information.
 Parts of the message are returned instead to allow custom error reporting:

 ```js
 const { parse } = require('@prantlf/jsonlint')